lucthienphong1120/Aircrack-ng-handbook/Use-attacks.md

 # All usage of attacks by aircrack-ng

 In this example
+- `wlan0` is the name of your interface in manager mode
 - `mon0` is the name of your interface in monitor mode
 - `00:14:6C:7E:40:80` is the bssid of target network
 - `00:09:5B:EB:C5:2B` is the bssid of your network
 - `-c X` is the channel of target network
-- `out` is the filename to capture the WPA handshake
+- `out.cap` is the filename to capture the WPA handshake
 - `password.txt` is the filename to brute force
 - `password.txt` is the file contains name of target network
 - `crackwpa` is the database name for cracking password
+- `sharedkey.xor` is the name of file containing the PRGA xor bits

 ## Scan network around

 ```
+airmon-ng check kill
+airmon-ng start wlan0
 airodump-ng mon0
 ```